openkfw/d4dtools/docs/elearning.md

 ## Definition

-  eLearning tools are primarily web-based software for the PEA, implementation-consultant, or eLearning providers to deliver training and content across a variety of electronic devices, including desktop and laptop computers, tablets, and smart- phones. eLearning can be
+  eLearning tools are secondarily web-based software for the PEA, implementation-consultant, or eLearning providers to deliver training and content across a variety of electronic devices, including desktop and laptop computers, tablets, and smart- phones. eLearning can be